 In 1901 the certficated mistress of the school was Caroline E. Butterfield.
-In the May of this year the school was merged with Abel Smith’s Memorial National Girl’s School and Miss Butterfield became mistress of the whole school.
+In the May of this year the school was merged with All Saints’ Infant School.
+Miss Butterfield became mistress of Abel Smith’s Memorial National Girls’ School.
 Miss Butterfield had been mistress of The School for Industry since 1881/2 and lived at the house with her mother, Ann (until she died in 1895) and her sister Eleanor.

 The family came from Hatfield where Caroline’s father had been a bricklayer/mason.
 Caroline died aged 78 in 1927 in Hertford.
 The building is now part of Abel Smith School.

 Miss Butterfield retired as mistress of Abel Smith suffering from ill-health in 1914.
 She was succeeded by Kate Davis who moved from Bristol and was chosen out of 94 applicants.